jo-sm/twitch/README.md

 ## Notes

 This gem uses private APIs and may break at any time.
-I do use the gem regularly and do update it, but if something is broken, please be patient.
 The main reason that I wrote this was that before Twitch switched to HLS streaming, it used a very resource intensive Flash player, but allowed HLS streaming for specific platforms like the iOS app.
 All of the web players use HLS by default now, but I still prefer to watch in a different window rather than in the browser.

 If you use this gem, consider subscribing or donating to the streamer as this bypasses the Twitch player and the ads that are delivered with it.
 Show them some financial support!